Komal01/Machine-learning/README.md

-This repository consists of beginner level machine learning projects created using scikit learn.
+This repository contains curated lists of beginner level machine learning projects implemented using scikit learn and pandas.